Skip to main content

 What is a timeout error?

-A timeout error occurs when the ScrapeGraphAI API takes longer than the allowed time to process your request.
-This can happen when the target website is slow, the page is complex, or you are crawling many pages at once.
-You may receive an HTTP 408 Request Timeout or see a status of "failed" with a timeout message in the async job response.
+A timeout error occurs when the ScrapeGraphAI API takes longer than the allowed time to fetch and process your request.
+This can happen when the target website is slow, the page is very complex, or you are crawling many pages at once.
+In the v2 SDK, timeouts surface as res.status === "error" with a timeout-related res.error.
+For crawl.start, the job record returned by crawl.get will show status == "failed" with the timeout reason.

 Common causes